Abortion in Afghanistan

-Abortion in Afghanistan is affected by the religious constraints from the national religion, Islam, and by the extremely high birthrates.
-Afghanistan has one of the highest fertility rates, but its levels are decreasing since the fall of the Taliban, as aid workers can now enter the country to help with fertility and decrease mortality rates.
-Afghan law is influenced by Islamic law, which comes from the Qur'an.
+Abortion is illegal in Afghanistan unless the life of the mother is at risk or the baby's life is endangered, interpreted as the baby having a severe disability or low quality of life.
+Afghanistan has one of the highest fertility rates in the world, but its levels are decreasing since the fall of the Taliban, as aid workers can now enter the country to help with fertility and decrease mortality rates.
+In turn, legislation on abortion is influenced by Islamic law.

 Birthrates and fertility

 Afghanistan has one of the highest fertility rates in the world, with very few women actively using contraceptive methods, despite support from the government and conformance with religious ethics.
 Only 22.5% of people utilize contraceptive measures in comparison to the United States, where 74.1% of people utilize contraception.
 In the 1990s, the average woman in Afghanistan had 8 children throughout her lifetime, but this decreased in the mid-2000s to 6.3 and by the end of 2010 to 5.1.

-Since the Taliban's fall in 2001, fertility levels are decreasing, stemming from the Taliban's belief in child brides, not educating girls, and not providing healthcare for women.
+Since the Taliban's fall in 2001, fertility levels decreased.
 The decreased presence of the Taliban has allowed an entrance of aid workers to the country to provide educational funding for schools, family planning, and more access to birth control.
 The uncontrolled high fertility rates make it difficult for Afghanistan to manage the poverty level and improve other social conditions, which leaves a high dependence on aid from other countries.
 High fertility rates cause high birthrates, which contribute to the high fetal mortality rate.
 Afghanistan has the highest fetal mortality rate in the world, with 110.6 deaths per 1000 births.
 Mothers are 19.9 years old on average at their first births.
 As access to education across Afghanistan is increasing due to the fall of the Taliban, the fetal mortality rate is also decreasing.
 In rural areas the mortality rate still remains high, but aid workers are being sent to many regions of the country after receiving training on deliveries and care for newborns.